tevydavid/books/README.md

 - The 'desktop' view shows the 3 menu items inline, and the menu icon is not needed.
 - Don’t worry about persistence of data entered from the form above.
 - Always consider site speed and accessibility in your solution.
+- Consider writing reusable code/component when building this application.

 ##### Assets
 - The icons for the mobile view have been attached for your convenience.